 Educator Professional Development

-The McAuliffe/Challenger Learning Center strives to be the premier source for quality professional development for teachers in New England.
+The Christa McAuliffe Center strives to be the premier source for quality professional development for teachers in New England.

 The programs described in these pages reflect our dedication to the classroom teacher, our commitment to hands-on education, and our belief that science, technology, engineering, and mathematics are not just important – they’re also FUN!

 Professional development programs provided through the McAuliffe Center are organized into the following categories: